 No pro-rated daily rates are available.
 No refunds for missed days of camp.

-After registering and paying online, parents/guardians are required to submit online the following forms by the due date (1 week before camp begins):
+After registering and paying online, parents/guardians are required to submit online the following forms (emailed out to you after registration is received/confirmed):

 - Release Form

 - Health and Safety Form